DalgoT4D/dalgot4d.github.io/README.md

 <img src="https://github.com/DalgoT4D/dalgot4d.github.io/blob/main/dalgo-infrastructure.png" alt="Dalgo Infrastructure" />

 The Dalgo backend is a [Django application](https://github.com/DalgoT4D/DDP_backend) which serves requests made from a [React frontend](https://github.com/DalgoT4D/webapp).
-The backend communicates with Prefect via a [lightweight proxy](https://github.com/DalgoT4D/prefect-proxy) since Prefect's Python SDK is all async and Django seems to support async Python only half-heartedly.
+The backend communicates with Prefect via a [lightweight proxy](https://github.com/DalgoT4D/prefect-proxy) since Prefect's Python SDK is all async and Django seems to support async Python only [half-heartedly](https://docs.djangoproject.com/en/5.0/topics/async/).

-The backend maintains _organizations_ and _users_ in a database, and handles email communication with these users when required.
-Most users belong to only one organization, but the Dalgo team and our implementation partners are usually connected to more than one and the platform lets us switch context under the same login.
+The backend maintains _organizations_ and _users_ in a database, and handles email communication to these users when required.
+Most users belong to only one organization, but the Dalgo team and our implementation partners are usually connected to more than one, and the platform lets us switch context under the same login.

 Every organization has its own dedicated Airbyte workspace, which acts as a container for its data sources and its data warehouse.
 Prefect has no corresponding support, so we attach metadata to Prefect configurations to help us track which organizations they belong to.
 The backend's database tracks every Prefect [_deployment_ ](https://docs.prefect.io/latest/concepts/deployments/) against its organization, and the platform retrieves _flow runs_ and associated logs through each deployment.